Smoking Greatly Reduces Lifespan

 Does smoking shorten life expectancy?

-Yes.
-Smoking remains one of the leading preventable causes of death worldwide, reducing lifespan by 10 years on average.
+Smoking remains one of the leading preventable causes of death worldwide, reducing lifespan by an average of 10 years.

 Explanation